freifunk-berlin/firmware/README.md

 * custom package lists for different settings
   * "default" variant includes ffwizard, openvpn, BATMAN
   * "default_4MB" like the "default" variant, but excludes public router statistics page (luci-mod-freifunk), monitoring (collectd), BATMAN to fit into boards with 4MB flash
-  * "tunnel-berlin" like default variant and uses the tunnel-service of the Berlin-community as default uplink
+  * "tunnel-berlin" like default variant and uses the tunnel-service of the Berlin-community via OpenVPN as default uplink
+  * "tunnel-berlin-tunneldigger" like default variant and uses the tunnel-service of the Berlin-community via tunneldigger as default uplink
+  * "tunnel-berlin-tunneldigger_4MB" like the "tunnel-berlin-tunneldigger" variant, but excludes public router statistics page (luci-mod-freifunk), monitoring (collectd), BATMAN to fit into boards with 4MB flash
   * "vpn03" like default variant and uses the VPN03-service (deprecated) as default uplink
   * "backbone" variant excludes ffwizard and openvpn, includes more debugging tools
   * "backbone_4MB" variant excludes ffwizard, luci-mod-freifunk, openvpn, collectd, includes BATMAN and more debugging tools